tpm2dev/tpm.dev.tutorials/Intro/README.md

 # Core Concepts

-Some core concepts in the world of TPMs
+Some core concepts in the world of TPMs (not all of which we'll discuss here):

- - cryptography:
-    - digest functions
+ - cryptography
  - hash extension
-    - HMAC
+ - cryptographic object naming
-    - symmetric encryption
-    - asymmetric encryption and/or signature algorithms
  - platform configuration registers (PCRs)
- - cryptographic object naming
  - immutability of object public areas
  - key hierarchies
  - key wrapping